xyphllipyx/ChameleonMini/README.md

       <details><summary>Method 1: GUI (Windows Only)</summary>

       - Mini or Tiny:
-         1. With the Chameleon in the `OFF` position, connect it via USB cable to your computer
+         1. If it is a Chameleon Mini, ensure it is in the `OFF` position
+         2. Connect it via USB cable to your computer
             - On the Mini, it may be a good idea to remove the battery before putting the device into DFU
-         2. Send the`UPGRADE` command while it is connected
+         3. Send the`UPGRADE` command while it is connected
-         3. Device should now be ready
+         4. Device should now be ready
-         4. Further information from the original: **[Here](/../../../../emsec/ChameleonMini/blob/master/Doc/DoxygenPages/GettingStarted.txt)**
+         5. Further information from the original: **[Here](/../../../../emsec/ChameleonMini/blob/master/Doc/DoxygenPages/GettingStarted.txt)**

       </details>